Please note that Tapas no longer supports Internet Explorer.

 I nodded to the group.

 A man with a thick beard and broad shoulders looked me up and down.
 He smiled and glanced at the people beside him.
-“Your grace, the princess is a delight to the eyes, but your son is by far the prettiest man I have ever seen.”
+“Your Majesty, the princess is a delight to the eyes, but your son is by far the prettiest man I have ever seen.”

 My father forced a chuckle.
 “Yes, the queen is a highland elf.
 Alric clearly took after her.”
 He nudged Cene further into the middle of the circle.

+This was mortifying, and I struggled to keep my expression pleasant.
+I wanted to leave.
+Attending the banquet wasn’t worth becoming a joke to keep the mortals entertained.
 My mother squeezed my hand as she narrowed her gaze.
 The laughter was getting less muffled.

 “How dare you,” she stated.
 “Lowering the status of my son to a whore.”

-“Your grace,” said the man, appearing amused.
+“Your Grace,” said the man, appearing amused.
 “It was merely a comment—one I would never direct at a man of such noble birth.”

-“I have ears.
-They are a very prominent feature of my people, and they’re very good at cutting through your bullshit.”
+“I have ears,” she stated.
+“They are a very prominent feature of my people, and they’re very good at cutting through your bullshit, Lord Langston.
+Never refer to my son in that way again.”

-“You would let a man of his status talk to your son that way,” she stated.
+“You would let a man of his status talk to your son in that way,” she stated.
 “He insulted your blood, our line.”

 She led me off to the nearest exit.